AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/LOCALIZATION.md

 robot's coordinate frame to the global coordinate frame.
 If you're interested in reading more about it, then check out pages 177 - 183 of [Controls Engineering in the FIRST Robotics Competition](https://file.tavsys.net/control/controls-engineering-in-frc.pdf) by Tyler Veness.
-However, the OTOS localizer uses its own onboard system for calculating localization, which I do not know about.
+However, the OTOS localizer uses its own onboard system for calculating localization, which we do not know about.

 ## Setting Your Localizer
 Go to line `70` in the `PoseUpdater` class, and replace the `new ThreeWheelLocalizer(hardwareMap)`